-Need a gift for someone who can’t get enough beautiful trails and scenic viewpoints?
+Need a gift for a hiking lover who can’t get enough beautiful trails and scenic viewpoints?
+You’re in luck!
 Hikers are a fairly easy group to buy gifts for, once you understand what we’re all about.

 So with that in mind, here’s a list of gift ideas the day hiker in your life will surely enjoy.